 If you want to do some serious riding head to the Meehan Ranges or Mt Wellington.

-From here basically just follow the track as it gently switchbacks its way up to the top of the Domain Hill abut 1km away.
+Just jump on this track and turn left and follow the track as it gently switchbacks its way up to the top of the Domain Hill about 1km away.
 Enjoy the views and then head back down around the other side.
 Several times around the loop there are exits onto the road and various car parks.
 Most are fairly obvious, but there is one junction at about the 2km mark, where you need to take the left fork (the right fork just takes you 20 metres onto the road above the water tank so it is no real problem).
 You then go through a few more switchbacks until about 2.3km where you come to another junction.

 Going right will drop you out onto the joggers loop circuit which (after another 250 metres) will take you back to the start of the circuit at the junction.

 Going left at this intersection drops you down a couple more switchbacks and then out onto the joggers circuit loop a bit further along.
 From here you can either just turn around and head back up the trail to do the loop in reverse, or you can continue to follow the gravel track around to the left (250m) until it drops you out onto a closed road (this is the joggers loop).
 This is a fairly flat loop which goes around the hill and drops you back out at the junction again.
 It's about 1.8km from where you drop onto the road to the junction this way.